johnasp/johnaspinall.co.uk/_posts/2016-07-18-mobile-size-guide-ux-ui.md

 I did a rough hand sketch of my idea and presented this to the business analysts.
 There were happy with this design pattern so my next taks is to build this out into a working prototype and get this into the hands of the business and users relatively early in the process in order to validate the product.

-!My sketch of proposed size guide modal](http://johnasp.github.io/size-guide-sketch.jpg)
+!My sketch of proposed size guide modal](http://johnasp.github.io/img/size-guide-sketch.jpg)

+I'll send the intial screens out early to the business for review for feedback to ensure we are "Singing from the same hymn sheet" I'm going to write the coded prototpe in Codepen and utlise the Bootstap amd Jquery frameworks for the build.

 #### Protoype

 As this is only a relatively small product, rather than waste time wireframing, I'm going to delve straight into code and build a prototype in the browser, the code which I write can the be used for the production solution.
 Again saving more time.
-I'll send the intial screens out early to the business for review for feedback.
-I'm going to write the coded prototpe in Codepen and utlise the Bootstap framework for the build.

-NOTES ABOUT CODEPEN BENEFITS
-SCREESHOT OF CODEPEN SETTINGS

-So I need to build and accordian element, which is loaded in a modal upon click of a link.
-The accordian elements are to contain the following categories.
+As I'm quite experienced with Bootstrap, the protototype only took a few days to put together and is embedded for below:

+<p data-height="265" data-theme-id="dark" data-slug-hash="LkQWva" data-default-tab="html,result" data-user="johnasp" data-embed-version="2" data-preview="true" class="codepen">See the Pen <a href="http://codepen.io/johnasp/pen/LkQWva/">Responsive size guide modal & accordian</a> by John Aspinall (<a href="http://codepen.io/johnasp">@johnasp</a>) on <a href="http://codepen.io">CodePen</a>.</p>
+<script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 ### BUILD BUGS